yehia67/documentation/hub/0.1/how-to-guides/install-hub.md

 ## Install the database server

-Hub needs a database (MariaDB 10.2.1+), in which to store data such as user IDs, addresses, and balances.
+Hub needs a database, in which to store data such as user IDs, addresses, and balances.

+By default, Hub uses [MariaDB 10.2.1+](https://mariadb.com/) because it supports CHECK constraints.
+A CHECK constraint restricts the data you can add to the table.
+If you attempt to insert invalid data in a column, MariaDB throws an error.

 The default repositories for Ubuntu 18.04 LTS don't provide a package that can be used for the database.
 Instead, you can install a custom Personal Package Archive (PPA) for the official MariaDB repository.